vasilislenis/G-Anchor/README.md

  ./GA_preProcessing_controler.sh -h
  ```

-### Existing HCE databanks:
+### Existing HCE databanks and INPUT sample:

 To use the pipelines with the existing HCE databanks you can download the data that are provided in the following address:

 http://www.filehosting.org/file/details/652340/HCE_DATABANKS_V1.0.tar.gz

-In order to test G-Anchor on a genome wide example you can download the **INPUT/** sample folder that contains cattle (reference) and yak (target) genomes with a HCE databank predicted from 4 rumminant genomes (see the paper for details).
+In order to test G-Anchor on a genome wide example you can download the **INPUT/** sample folder that contains cattle (reference) and yak (target) genomes with a HCE databank predicted from 4 ruminant genomes (see the paper for details).

 http://www.filehosting.org/file/details/645866/INPUT.tar.gz